Women with ADHD are Drowning in Plain Sight

 Imagine trying to keep your head above water in a deep pool.
 You’re treading water, constantly kicking, constantly moving, but you never quite reach the edge.

-That’s what living with adult ADHD can feel like.
+That’s what living with adult ADHD can feel like for women.

 You Look Fine on the Surface